 Tülay Adali received the Ph.D. degree in Electrical Engineering from North Carolina State University, Raleigh, NC, USA, in 1992 and joined the faculty at the University of Maryland Baltimore County (UMBC), Baltimore, MD, the same year.
 She is currently a Distinguished University Professor in the Department of Computer Science and Electrical Engineering at UMBC and is the director of the Machine Learning for Signal Processing Lab (MLSP Lab).

 Prof. Adali assisted in the organization of a number of international conferences and workshops including the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), the IEEE International Workshop on Neural Networks for Signal Processing (NNSP), and the IEEE International Workshop on Machine Learning for Signal Processing (MLSP).
-She was the General Co-Chair, NNSP (2001–2003); Technical Chair, MLSP (2004–2008); Program Co-Chair, MLSP (2008, 2009, and 2014), International Conference on Independent Component Analysis and Source Separation (2009); Publicity Chair, ICASSP (2000 and 2005); and Publications Co-Chair, ICASSP 2008.
-She is the Technical Program Co-Chair for ICASSP 2017 and Special Sessions Co-Chair for ICASSP 2018.
+She was the General Chair, NNSP (2001–2003); Technical Chair, MLSP (2004–2008); Program Chair, MLSP (2008, 2009, and 2014), International Conference on Independent Component Analysis and Source Separation (2009); Publicity Chair, ICASSP (2000 and 2005); and Publications Chair, ICASSP 2008.
+She was the Technical Program Co-Chair for ICASSP 2017 and Special Sessions Chair for ICASSP 2018.
+She is the Special Sessions Chair for EUSIPCO 2020 and ICASSP 2024 .

-Prof. Adali is a Fellow of the IEEE and the AIMBE, a Fulbright Scholar, recipent of 2013 University System of Maryland Regents' Award for Research, and an NSF CAREER Award.
-She has received a number of Best Paper Awards including a 2010 IEEE Signal Processing Society Best Paper Award.
-She was an IEEE Signal Processing Society Distinguished Lecturer for 2012 and 2013.
-Her current research interests are in the areas of statistical signal processing, machine learning for signal processing, and applications in medical image analysis and fusion.
+Prof. Adali is a Fellow of the IEEE and the AIMBE, a Fulbright Scholar, and an IEEE Signal Processing Society Distinguished Lecturer.
+She is the recipient of a 2020 Humboldt Research Award, 2013 University System of Maryland Regents' Award for Research, an NSF CAREER Award, and a number of paper awards including the 2010 IEEE Signal Processing Society Best Paper Award.
+Her current research interests are in the areas of statistical signal processing, machine learning, and applications in medical image analysis and fusion.